-You may ask for your securities in a fund to be redeemed in order to purchase securities in the same series (and under the same purchase option, if applicable) of another NBI Fund (except the Investor-2, Advisor-2, F-2 and R-2 Series), provided you meet the minimum initial investment requirements and the minimum account balance for the new fund.
-This transaction is called switching securities.
+You may ask for your units in a fund to be redeemed in order to purchase units in the same series (and under the same purchase option, if applicable) of another NBI Fund (except the Investor-2, Advisor-2, F-2, R-2, T-2 and FT-2 Series), provided you meet the minimum initial investment requirements and the minimum account balance for the new fund.
+This transaction is called switching units

-When we receive your switch order, we will redeem your securities in the initial fund and use the proceeds to buy securities in the new fund.
-You may also switch securities of one fund for securities of another fund through your dealer, who may charge you switch fees.
-In that case, your dealer must send a written request to us to switch securities on your behalf.
+When we receive your switch order, we will redeem your units in the initial fund and use the proceeds to buy units in the new fund.
+You may also switch units of one fund for units of another fund through your dealer, who may charge you switch fees.
+In that case, your dealer must send a written request to us to switch units on your behalf.
 Your dealer may also provide this information to us electronically in accordance with our requirements.
 See Fees and Impact of sales charges for more information about switch fees.

-You may switch securities only between fund securities offered in the same currency.
-It may not be possible to switch the securities of series if the funds concerned do not offer the series in the same currency.
+You may switch units only between fund units offered in the same currency.
+It may not be possible to switch the units of series if the funds concerned do not offer the series in the same currency.

-Switching securities of a fund to another fund within an unregistered plan is a disposition for tax purposes and will result in a capital gain or loss for tax purposes.
+Switching units of a fund to another fund within an unregistered plan is a disposition for tax purposes and will result in a capital gain or loss for tax purposes.
 See Income tax considerations for investors for more information.